-GHG emissions from 2F Product uses as ODS substitutes, in particular HFC and PFC emissions from 2F1 Refrigeration and air conditioning, HFC emissions from 2F2 Foam blowing agents and from 2F4 Aerosols, as well as from 2G Other product manufacture and use (including N2O emissions from 2G3a Medical applications and 2G3b Other propellant for pressure and aerosol products), are reported under source category 2 IPPU.
-In addition, SF6 emissions from 2G1 Electrical equipment and CO2 emissions from 2D1 Lubricant use are reported.
-NF3 emissions are not occurring.
+GHG emissions from 2F Product uses as ODS substitutes, in particular HFC and PFC emissions from 2F1 Refrigeration and air conditioning, HFC emissions from 2F2 Foam blowing agents and from 2F4 Aerosols, as well as from 2G Other product manufacture and use (including $N_2O$ emissions from 2G3a Medical applications and 2G3b Other propellant for pressure and aerosol products), are reported under source category 2 IPPU.
+In addition, SF6 emissions from 2G1 Electrical equipment and $CO_2$ emissions from 2D1 Lubricant use are reported. $NF_3$ emissions are not occurring.

-The emissions of source category 2 Industrial processes and product use have increased from 1990 to 2013.
-Since then they show a decreasing tendency, with a slight increase in 2017 and 2018 (Table 4-1).
+The emissions of source category 2 Industrial processes and product use have increased from 1990 to 2014.
+Since 2018 they show a decreasing tendency (Table 4-1).